Package insert / prescribing information

 Metabolism and Elimination

 Following oral administration, Adefovir Dipivoxil is rapidly converted to adefovir.
-Forty-five percent of the dose is recovered as adefovir in the urine over 24 hours at steady state following 10 mg oral doses of Adefovir Dipivoxil Tablets.
+Forty-five percent of the dose is recovered as adefovir in the urine over 24 hours at steady state following 10 mg oral doses of Adefovir Dipivoxil.
 Adefovir is renally excreted by a combination of glomerular filtration and active tubular secretion [See Drug Interactions (7) and Clinical Pharmacology (12.3)].